Top quality Victorian rosewood desk with black leather writing surface above frieze panel

 Description

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early variations include Neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by the reign of Napoleon.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+Everything was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+The key aspect of elite antique furniture is originality.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details